guymguym/heroku-build.script/readme.md

 Now create an executable build.script file in your app`s root dir.

-This file will be called with the arguments from heroku buildpack such as: build.script compile BUILD_DIR CACHE_DIR.
+This file will be executed with the arguments from heroku buildpack: build.script detect|compile|release <build-dir> [cache-dir].

 See https://devcenter.heroku.com/articles/buildpack-api for more info.

 Notice that the build.script file can be implemented using any executable/interpreted format that heroku stack will be able to run.